 Content

-Sexual performance anxiety can affect men of all ages and backgrounds.
-This condition can be a drag on your emotions and contribute to common sexual dysfunction issues like erectile dysfunction (ED) and premature ejaculation (PE).
+Ultimately, though, sexual performance anxiety can affect men of all ages and backgrounds.
+In effect, it can be a drag on your emotions and contribute to common sexual dysfunction issues like erectile dysfunction (ED) and premature ejaculation (PE).

 Content

-Once this happens, the blood fills the erectile tissue in the penis causing it to harden or become erect then a fibrous membrane tightens around your penis keeping the blood from draining until you ejaculate and enter the refractory period.
+Once this happens, the blood fills the erectile tissue in the penis causing it to harden or become erect.
+Erectile tissues also press against a fibrous sheath called the tunica albuginea, which helps trap blood inside the penis to maintain the erection.
 The refractory period is the time after ejaculation, when you may be unable to have another erection.

-A whole bunch of factors, both physical and mental, that may cause sexual performance anxiety.
-Some of the main culprits are.
+Both physical and mental factors can lead to sexual performance anxiety.
+Some of the main culprits include:

-Worrying about your sexual performance, satisfying your partner or potential trouble ejaculating
+Worrying about your sexual performance, satisfying your partner, or potential trouble with ejaculating

-Body image insecurities or self-esteem problems, such as concerns about weight, height or penis size, affecting sexual confidence
+Body image insecurities or self-esteem issues, such as being self-conscious about weight, height, or penis size

-Stress about male sex problems, like ED, premature ejaculation, anorgasmia (inability to reach orgasm) or delayed ejaculation
+Stress about sexual problems, like ED, premature ejaculation, anorgasmia (inability to reach orgasm), or delayed ejaculation

-Other health conditions that can impact sexual satisfaction, such as neurological diseases, metabolic syndromes or hormonal issues
+Other health conditions that can impact sexual desire or satisfaction, such as neurological diseases, metabolic syndromes, or hormonal issues like low testosterone

 Current or previous substance abuse